rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 We can add `Git|Helm` repositories via `ssh|https`.

-Lets add our GitLab repo.
+Let's add our GitLab repo.

 ```bash
 export GITLAB_USER=<your gitlab user>
 export GITLAB_PAT=<your gitlab pat token>
 ```

-Lets put our git credentials via a Kubernetes secret for now. **We will fix this with a Sealed Secrets in a later exercise**
+Lets put our git credentials via a Kubernetes secret for now. **We will fix this with a Sealed Secret in a later exercise**

 ```bash
 cat <<EOF | oc apply -f -